LCR Team: from 1996 to this day

 Stefan Bradl on RC213V

 20 years of competitions, 377 races held in three different categories, 73 podiums, 21 victories and a runner-up World Champion title in the 250cc class: this is LCR, established in 1996 when Lucio Cecchinello decided to start a new adventure setting up his own organisation and so playing the roles of both rider/manager with the precise intent of building a future for himself in the industry.
 After a 2-year apprenticeship (‘96 and ‘97) Lucio attained his first successes joined by his “Japanese brother” Noboru Ueda.
 The collaboration between the two continued for a good three years and in 2001 Lucio finishes the Championship in the 4th placement riding the Aprilia 125cc.
-In 2002 the LCR Team redoubles and lines up 4 riders in two different categories: in the 125cc class it’s Lucio (who scored 3 victories and 2 second placements and finished with a 4th placement in the final standings of the world championship) and the rider from San Marino Alex De Angelis (who earns his first world championship podium) the ones wearing the Team’s colours, while in the 250cc class “someone” named Casey Stoner makes his debut joined by the Spaniard David Checa.
-In 2003, the last year in the race competitions for Lucio, The LCR team, reinforced thanks to the newly signed Randy De Puniet, scored 9 podiums, 3 victories and several pole positions in the 250cc class riding the Aprilia, finishing in the 4th placement in the final standings while the Australian Stoner finished 9th in his first year in the 125cc class.
+In 2002 the LCR Team redoubles and lines up 4 riders in two different categories: in the 125cc class it’s Lucio (who scored 3 victories and 2 second placements and finished with a 4th placement in the final standings of the world championship) and the rider from San Marino Alex De Angelis (who earns his first world championship podium) wearing the Team’s colours, while in the 250cc class “someone” named Casey Stoner makes his debut joined by the Spaniard David Checa.
+In 2003, the last year in the race competitions for Lucio, the LCR team, reinforced thanks to the newly signed Randy De Puniet, scored 9 podiums, 3 victories and several pole positions in the 250cc class riding the Aprilia, finishing 4th in the final standings while the Australian Stoner finished 9th in his first year in the 125cc class.
 At the end of 2003 the 3 LCR riders had surprisingly looted: 16 podiums, 6 victories and 6 pole positions.

 The following years